-The future looks brilliant for the music industry.
+The future of the music industry looks brilliant.
 Gone are the years of doom and gloom and in are the innovators, the dreamers, the creators and the streamers.

 The biggest wins for the industry I believe are rooted in innovation and the ability to move with the times.
 For far too long our industry hid from the future and it has catastrophic implications that led to the global decline of the music industry for a decade.
 Those days are gone, people like me, futurists… are now not only embracing tomorrow but helping to build it.
 The old guard are slowing leaving and smart, creative and inventive new blood is rising to the top.

 There’s a NOFX song called “Dinosaurs Will Die” that was released in 2000… it talks mostly about the death of the majors and when I was a kid starting in music and operating fully DIY (I was in bands, ran venues, set up a label and released a record all before I was 20) it put fire in my belly for invasion and change that has lasted my entire career… I still listen to it often.
 But removing the connotations of the majors, I kind of feel it applied then, and still applies now top a much broader scale to the industry as a whole.